Skip to content

 Coverage Analysis

 United States only for iGaming, plus US and limited Canadian land-based casino presence.
 Every regulated US iGaming state is covered: New Jersey, Pennsylvania, Michigan, West Virginia, Connecticut, plus the recently launched New York iCasino market and the smaller markets in Rhode Island and Delaware.
-Every regulated US online sports betting state is covered: 30+ states from major markets like Pennsylvania, Illinois, Michigan, Ohio, Massachusetts, Maryland, Virginia, Tennessee and Indiana to smaller markets like Wyoming, Mississippi, Maine and Vermont.
-California is the conspicuous absence for sports betting since CA has not legalized online sports betting.
-Land-based footprint covers roughly 350 casino properties — Nevada (dense coverage with all Las Vegas Strip majors plus regional properties like Barton's Club 93), Pennsylvania, New Jersey, Indiana, Louisiana, Mississippi, Connecticut, plus tribal properties in California, Oklahoma, Florida, Washington and others.
-Canadian land-based casinos use VIP Preferred for cash access but Canadian iGaming markets (Ontario regulated since April 2022) do not have VIP Preferred integration and Pavilion has not announced plans to enter.
-Zero presence in any other geography, no plans to expand internationally as of May 2026.
+Every regulated US online sports betting state is covered, 30+ states from major markets like Pennsylvania, Illinois, Michigan, Ohio, Massachusetts, Maryland, Virginia, Tennessee and Indiana to smaller markets like Wyoming, Mississippi, Maine and Vermont.
+California is the conspicuous absence for sports betting, since CA has not legalized online sports betting.
+The land-based footprint covers roughly 350 casino properties: Nevada (dense coverage with all Las Vegas Strip majors plus regional properties like Barton's Club 93), Pennsylvania, New Jersey, Indiana, Louisiana, Mississippi, Connecticut, plus tribal properties in California, Oklahoma, Florida, Washington and others.
+Canadian land-based casinos use VIP Preferred for cash access, but Canadian iGaming markets (Ontario regulated since April 2022) do not have VIP Preferred integration and Pavilion has not announced plans to enter.
+There is zero presence in any other geography and no plans to expand internationally as of May 2026.

 Regional Breakdown

 The state-by-state regulatory footprint is the real competitive moat.
-Each US state gaming commission runs its own background-check process on Pavilion executives, ownership and the integration itself before approval — meaning a new entrant attempting to build a competing US gaming ACH network would need to navigate every state regulator separately, which is what kept this market a category of one for two decades and what made the $415M Parthenon valuation possible.
+Each US state gaming commission runs its own background-check process on Pavilion executives, ownership and the integration itself before approval, so a new entrant attempting to build a competing US gaming ACH network would need to navigate every state regulator separately, which is what kept this market a category of one for two decades and what made the $415M Parthenon valuation possible.
 Pavilion's strongest state markets for iGaming are New Jersey and Pennsylvania (where the network has been live since 2013 and 2019 respectively).
 Michigan adopted in 2021, West Virginia and Connecticut have full integration despite smaller player bases, and New York launched iCasino in 2025 with Pavilion as a launch-day method at all licensed operators.
-On the tribal side, the 2025 deals with Seminole Nation Casinos in Oklahoma and Pawnee Nation show Pavilion expanding tribal coverage aggressively — tribal casinos historically used a mix of in-house cage operations and bespoke vendors, and Pavilion is consolidating that fragmented market with a unified omnichannel offering.
+On the tribal side, the 2025 deals (Pawnee Nation in July and Seminole Nation Casinos in October, each spanning three Oklahoma properties) show Pavilion expanding tribal coverage aggressively, since tribal casinos historically used a mix of in-house cage operations and bespoke vendors and Pavilion is consolidating that fragmented market with a unified omnichannel offering.

 Licensed Jurisdictions